-CAGC 6.196 Commissioning of Highways Prior to Opening
+CAGC 6.19 Commissioning of Highways Prior to Opening

 - a) Confirm with the MTO CSA the Highway Commissioning template to be used for the project.
-The checklist can be obtained from the MTO Technical Publications website. - b) Be familiar with the protocol for commissioning new sections of highway prior to opening. - Provide notification to the CSA and complete all items on the Commissioning Checklist in accordance with the Contract.
+The checklist can be obtained from the MTO Technical Publications website (ontario.ca/mtotechpubs). - b) Be familiar with the protocol for commissioning new sections of highway prior to opening. - c) Provide notification to the CSA and complete all items on the Commissioning Checklist in accordance with the Contract.

-CAGC 6.2017 Record Drawings
+CAGC 6.20 Record Drawings